mzivic7/VolatileSpace/README.md

 6. Run build script: `python build.py`

 ### About numba
+Numba will add ~3-60s to first launch, and ~5-10s to every after (if numba is enabled in settings).
 build.py script by default builds with numba, to build without numba use: `python build.py nonumba`
 Or just uninstall numba: `pipenv uninstall numba`
 This also disables 'Numba' and 'FastMath' options in settings.